coredns/coredns/plugin/acl/README.md

 ## Description

-With `acl` enabled, users are able to block or filter suspicious DNS queries by configuring IP filter rule sets, i.e. allowing authorized queries to recurse or blocking unauthorized queries.
+With `acl` enabled, users are able to block or filter suspicious DNS queries by configuring IP filter rule sets, i.e. allowing authorized queries or blocking unauthorized queries.

 When evaluating the rule sets, _acl_ uses the source IP of the TCP/UDP headers of the DNS query received by CoreDNS.